-Let’s start with some background on “hopefully.”
-For centuries, “hopefully” meant “in a hopeful manner.”
+For centuries, the word “hopefully” meant “in a hopeful manner.”
 For example, the Scottish writer Robert Louis Stevenson wrote in his essay “El Dorado,” “To travel hopefully is a better thing than to arrive,” meaning that enjoying the journey, traveling with a hopeful disposition, is better than getting to your destination.

 “Hopefully” plays the role of an adverb in that sentence.
 It’s modifying the verb “travel” the same way adverbs like “quickly” or “frugally” would.
 You could travel quickly, travel frugally, or travel hopefully.
 Traveling hopefully sounds like more fun.

-The American Heritage Dictionary has useful entries called “usage notes” that point out when a word is controversial, and they note that people are illogical in their objection to “hopefully” being used as a sentence adverb.
-They do usage surveys, and they find that people aren’t bothered by sentence adverbs in general—very few people object to “mercifully” being a sentence adverb, for example—people only object to “hopefully” being a sentence adverb.
-It seems to be special, in a bad way, and the only explanation American Heritage can muster is that people didn’t like “hopefully” at first because it was trendy, and then even after the trendiness wore off and “hopefully” became ubiquitous in everyday speech (which it is), language sticklers held on to their objection as more of marker of who knows how to use English than for any logical reason.
+The American Heritage Dictionary has useful entries called “usage notes” that tell you when a word is controversial, and they note that people are illogical in their objection to “hopefully” being used as a sentence adverb.
+They do usage surveys, and they find that people aren’t bothered by sentence adverbs in general—very few people object to “mercifully” being used as a sentence adverb, for example—people object only to “hopefully” being a sentence adverb.
+It seems to be special, in a bad way, and the only explanation American Heritage can muster is that people didn’t like “hopefully” at first because it was trendy, and then even after the trendiness wore off and “hopefully” became ubiquitous in everyday speech (which it is), language sticklers held on to their objection as more of a marker of who knows how to use English than for any logical reason.

-David Minthorn, the Deputy Standards Editor for the AP Stylebook said he was surprised at the attention the change about “hopefully” has received.
-They were prepared for the attention past changes such as dropping the hyphen from “e-mail” generated, but he said, “We didn’t anticipate the amount of interest that change [of “hopefully”] generated.
+David Minthorn, the former deputy standards editor for the AP Stylebook said he was surprised at the attention they received a few years ago when they decided to change the “hopefully” entry and say it was fine to use it at the beginning of a sentence as a sentence adverb to mean “I’m hopeful that something will happen.”
+They were prepared for the attention they got from past changes such as dropping the hyphen from “e-mail,” but he said, “We didn’t anticipate the amount of interest that change [of “hopefully”] generated.
 But we’re pleased that people who care about words and usage are commenting about it.”

 There is one problem with “hopefully” as a sentence adverb though.
 Occasionally, it can be ambiguous.
 For example, what does this sentence mean?